A Safe, Skills-Based Progression From Purees to Solids

 Another great way to promote chewing and let your baby experience different textures and tastes is to use a mesh feeder like this Munchkin brand mesh feeder.

-Move to Phase 5 when you start to see your baby chewing.
+Your baby may be ready to move to Phase 5 when you start to see your baby chewing.

 Phase 5: Soft solids